2023 Lightspeed Restaurant POS Review: Pricing, Features & More

-Restaurants that operate with KDS screens will find Lightspeed’s KDS screens incredibly easy to navigate, with easy color-coding that separates orders as they near completion. iPads that are configured as self-service kiosks are equally intuitive for both full-service and quick-service restaurants.
+Restaurants will find Lightspeed’s KDS screens incredibly easy to navigate, with easy color-coding that separates orders as they near completion. iPads that are configured as self-service kiosks are equally intuitive for both full-service and quick-service restaurants.

-You can create detailed, customized floor plans that reflect your restaurant location and create multiple menus for in-house dining, takeout, catering, or retail items.
+With Lightspeed Restaurant, you can create detailed, customized floor plans that reflect your restaurant location and create multiple menus for in-house dining, takeout, catering, or retail items.
 Your employees can clock in and out directly in the POS, and you can set a variety of access permissions to customize what tasks each of your team members can perform.
-The system includes course and seat management, combo building, check splitting, house account management, and pre-authorized bar tabs.
+The system includes course and seat management, combo building, check splitting, and house account management.

 Lightspeed Restaurant features all the basic reports you need in the baseline POS.
 You can view shift reports by server and see sales by day, week, or month.
-It also includes easy W-2 and Form 8027 reports for reporting employee withholding and tips for tax purposes.
+The IRS Reports screen includes easy W-2 and Form 8027 reports for recording employee withholding and tips for tax purposes.

-Advanced reporting features are optional at lower subscription tiers, and included in Pro and Enterprise memberships.
-These features include additional reports like revenue by restaurant location, payments summary, and customizable category and modifier reviews.
+Lightspeed’s Advanced Reporting feature provides you with additional data like revenue by restaurant location, payments summary, and customizable category and modifier reviews.
 Through Advanced Reporting, you can also create custom reports using a simple drag-and-drop report builder.

 Multilocation management is available in higher subscription plans.
 Users can track the performance as well as manage and customize the menus of multiple locations from a central, browser-based management dashboard.
 You can view individual or combined reports to get a full-spectrum view of your group operations.
 Multilocation restaurant groups can also get multilocation gift cards, and create items, modifiers, and discounts for each location from the master POS account.

 Lightspeed Restaurant integrates with QuickBooks Online, QuickBooks Desktop, Xero, and Sage One for accounting accuracy.
 It also connects with over 50 popular third-party apps like Homebase (employee scheduling), Restaurant365 (our top recommendation for restaurant accounting), and MarketMan (our top recommendation for restaurant inventory management).

 Lightspeed Restaurant has added a slew of advanced features over the past few years and has also made some of these features available in their baseline subscription.
-This all-in-one system became a super-system when it absorbed other popular POS systems Upserve and ShopKeep.
-These acquisitions added new levels to the Lightspeed Restaurant POS; ShopKeep’s tools provided more focus on the smallest businesses while Upserve’s advanced tools strengthened the system’s high-volume tools.
+This all-in-one system became a super-system when it absorbed popular POS systems, Upserve and ShopKeep.
+ShopKeep’s tools provided more focus on the smallest businesses, while Upserve’s advanced tools strengthened the system’s high-volume tools.

 Lightspeed Restaurant didn’t earn a perfect score here, though, because many of the advanced features come with advanced prices.
 Many of the former Upserve’s analytics and inventory tools are only available in the higher-priced Essential and Premium packages, for which you must pay more than double the price of the Starter subscription.
 And there is one niche restaurant POS tool that Lightspeed is missing completely: built-in delivery driver management.
 But otherwise, this POS has all the bases covered.

 Lightspeed’s standout functions include excellent deep-level reporting and analytics, automated Advanced Inventory, and insightful online ordering and order management features.
 Expand the sections below for a deeper look at Lightspeed Restaurant’s advanced functions.

-Lightspeed recently added a feature that it calls Advanced Insights.
-This module is available on Pro and Enterprise accounts.
-Advanced Insights unlocks automated analytics like menu quadrant reports that show you which menu items are your highest performers, which should fall off your menu, and which menu items might just need a marketing boost to become stars.
+Lightspeed includes a feature that it calls Advanced Insights, currently available on all subscription levels.
+Advanced Insights unlocks automated analytics like menu quadrant reports that show you which menu items are your highest performers, which should fall off your menu, and which might just need a marketing boost to become stars.
 Advanced Insights also includes detailed staff performance reports that help you identify top performers or training opportunities.

 Advanced inventory is essentially the automated inventory module from Upserve, which Lightspeed acquired in 2021.
-This inventory tool has long been a strong, automated inventory tool, featuring purchase order and vendor management, alongside deep-level inventory insights that show real-time food costing, highlight price fluctuations and show where you can save on your cost of goods sold (COGS).
+This inventory tool has long been a strong, automated inventory tool, featuring purchase order and vendor management, alongside deep-level inventory insights that show real-time food costing, highlight price fluctuations, and show where you can save on your cost of goods sold (COGS).
 Advanced inventory is included in Essential and Premium subscriptions; Starter users can add it for a custom-quoted fee.

 Lightspeed offers two distinct options to support digital ordering and delivery management.
 The first module, Lightspeed Delivery, streamlines a restaurant’s relationship with third-party delivery platforms.
 In particular, it synchronizes orders from these platforms with your restaurant POS app.
 Meanwhile, Lightspeed handles online and mobile ordering via its Order Anywhere tool.
-Both modules are offered as add-ons to the restaurant POS, with pricing that is currently not publicly listed.
+Both modules are offered as add-ons to the restaurant POS, though pricing is currently not publicly listed.
 Though, previous versions of these two tools started at $39 per month.

 Lightspeed Delivery operates via third-party online ordering aggregator, Deliverect.
 This module directs orders from third-party delivery platforms into your POS order stream.
 With Lightspeed Delivery, you can also create a separate delivery menu with delivery-only pricing that you can manage from a central dashboard.
 Updating this menu will update your menus across any integrated third-party delivery platform that you partner with.